antoinecollet5/pyesmda/README.rst

 Python Ensemble Smoother with Multiple Data Assimilation

-**pyesmda** is an open-source, pure python, and object-oriented library that provides a user friendly implementation of one of the most popular ensemble based method for parameters estimation and data assimilation: the Ensemble Smoother with Multiple Data Assimilation (ES-MDA) algorithm, introduced by Emerick and Reynolds [1-2].
+**pyesmda** is an open-source, and object-oriented library that provides a user friendly implementation of one of the most popular ensemble based method for parameters estimation and data assimilation: the Ensemble Smoother with Multiple Data Assimilation (ES-MDA) algorithm, introduced by Emerick and Reynolds [1-2].